-Now, the number of walks received by any vertex $v \in T$ is minimum when the walks within~$T$ have mixed well and have reached their stationary distribution with respect to set $T$, i.e, for any~$v \in T$, the endpoint distribution (restricted to set $T$) is $\degree(v)/\volume(T)$.
-Therefore, it follows that the number of walks received by a vertex $v \in T$ is at least
+The number of walks received by any vertex $v \in T$ is minimum when the walks within $T$ have mixed well reaching their stationary distribution with respect to $T$.
+It follows that the number of walks received by a vertex $v \in T$ is at least